semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 Jobs can run inside Docker containers.
 This allows you to define a custom-build environment with pre-installed tools and dependencies needed for your project.

 You can run multiple containers at the same time.
-The job will run in the first container (called `main`) and connect the rest of the containers to the same network.
+The job runs in the first container (called `main`) and connect the rest of the containers to the same network.
 You can reach the other containers using their names as DNS records are injected into the main container.

 :::tip

-If you want to build and run Docker images in your jobs, check the *working with Docker Images documentation*.
+If you want to build and run Docker images in your jobs, check the _working with Docker Images documentation_.

 :::